Step Up (soundtrack): Step Up (Samantha Jade song)

-"Step Up" is the debut single by Australian recording artist Samantha Jade, released on November 3, 2006 through Jive Records.
+"Step Up" is the debut single by Australian recording artist Samantha Jade, released on November 3, 2006, through Jive Records.
 It is the title track from the soundtrack album of the film, Step Up.
 The song was written by Diane Warren and was produced by Wyclef Jean.

 Music video

 The accompanying music video for "Step Up" premiered on YouTube on August 10, 2006.
 The video features scenes of Jade singing and dancing, and intercut scenes from the film.

 Charts

 In the United States, "Step Up" peaked at number 92 on the Billboard Pop 100 chart in 2006.
 In Australia, the song failed to enter the ARIA Singles Chart, but debuted and peaked at number 50 on the ARIA Digital Singles Chart dated February 12, 2007.
-The track didn't chart in Australia due to digital sales not being added into the main chart until later in the year.
+The track did not chart in Australia due to digital sales not being added into the main chart until later in the year.